CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 - In phase1, We used Command design pattern in (DBManager.java) to recreate UI activities in Android and with all managers that need to use database interactions.
 We have created an interface DBManager which is acting as a command.
 We have created DBController class which acts as a request.
 We have concrete command classes setData and getData implementing DBManager interface which will do actual command processing.
 - In phase1, We used Template in the registration of users into database as customers.
 We break down the algorithm into a series of steps, turn those steps into methods, and put a series of calls to these methods inside a single template method.
 - In phase1, we implemented Model-Controller-View design was used to allot roles for each class in the program.
 First, we grouped UI classes as view package.
 Similarly, all entities class group into a Model package, and Controller package responds to the user input and performs interactions and used by UI.
 This strategy can lead to a package for each layer group of classes with high coupling between packages.
 One inconvenient thing is that editing a feature involves editing files across different folders.
 However, most of our features is not very closely related, we didn't need to separate our packages by feature.
 - In phase2, a Factory method is added in the RouteInfoFinder class to build different URLs corresponding to different choice of mode of transportation.
+[Linke to Factory](https://github.com/CSC207-UofT/course-project-java-sapiens/blob/main/app/src/main/java/com/yde/sapiensdelivery/gateways/RouteInfoFinder.java) - line 69
 - In phase2, We made GoogleMapGateway a façade in adherence to the Single Responsibility Principle because the two methods in the gateway, FindRouteInfo and FindCurrentLocation, uses different approach to fetch data from different APIs.
 Thus, we decided to make GoogleMapGateway become a façade to lower the coupling.
+[Linke to Locator](https://github.com/CSC207-UofT/course-project-java-sapiens/blob/main/app/src/main/java/com/yde/sapiensdelivery/use_cases/Locator.java)
 - In phase2, We have used 3 Adapters one for each of the RecyclerViews we used for our UI.
 These adapters are responsible for connecting our backend ArrayList data into data that could be displayed in the UI.
 Through this, they can also get the positions that the Users can click on the UI, and calls an interface that the Controllers is implemented on in order to use Controller methods to switch between activities or change backend data.
 One example of our Adapters can be found here: https://git.io/JMpsf.

 ## Our Use of GitHub Features: